 Myrtle Rust – other key information

-- Puccinia psidii: Australian host-list, current at 24 Sept 2014 (pdf from excel)
+- Puccinia psidii: Australian host-list, 24 Sept 2014 SUPERSEDED (pdf from excel)

-- Puccinia psidii: Australian host-list, current at 24 Sept 2014 (pdf from word)
+- Puccinia psidii: Australian host-list, 24 Sept 2014 SUPERSEDED (pdf from word)

 - Puccinia psidii: Global host-list, 24 Sept 2014 SUPERSEDED